 If there exists any question or desire to learn more about a topic not found in SCFHP's provider training web page, we welcome hearing from you.
 The Provider Network Operations team can assist with your requests.
-Providers eager to learn more about SCFHP's programs, policies, or procedures are encouraged to contact the Provider Network Operations at ProviderServices@scfhp.com team to set up the desired training session(s).
+All providers are assigned a Provider Network Associate to assist with any issues or educational needs.
+The Provider Network Associates conduct onsite visits and if a provider would like an onsite visit please email ProviderServices@scfhp.com.